chitulescui/ING/README.md

 7. Populate the tables using `populate_tables()` function.
 8. Create a new login for the SQL Server.
 9. Connect to new user.
-10. Check if exists and export a random table from your database in a JSON format using `export_table()` function.
+10. Check if exists and export all the tables from the database in a JSON format using `export_table()` function.
 11. Close the connection in order for transactions to not remain active on the Database server using `close_connection()` function.

 ## Python